Implementing Lean in a Safety-Net Clinic: A Case Study

 The research provides a close look at Lean’s effectiveness, as well as insights and lessons learned during the early implementation period.

-A summary fact sheet and the full case study are available as Document Downloads.
+A summary fact sheet and the full case study are available below.